-If you experience a sudden fever in addition to respiratory symptoms, you should immediately self-isolate and contact your healthcare provider right away for further advice.
+If you experience a sudden fever in addition to respiratory symptoms, you should immediately self-isolate and follow public health guidance on next steps.

 I've heard that some medications put you more at risk for complications from COVID-19.
 Should I stop taking my medication?

 No, DO NOT stop taking your medications as prescribed by your healthcare professional.

 Stopping or modifying your medications without consulting your healthcare provider due to concern about COVID-19 is dangerous.